nordlicht/nordlicht.github.io/usage.md

 ## Command line tool

-Basic usage: `nordlicht video.mp4` converts *video.mp4* to a "horizontal" barcode and writes it to *video.mp4.nordlicht.png*.
+Basic usage: `nordlicht video.mp4` converts *video.mp4* to a *horizontal*-style barcode and writes it to *video.mp4.nordlicht.png*.
+You can find descriptions of the different styles [on the front page](/).

 Run `nordlicht --help` to see the advanced options: